jswymer/mydoctest/articles/ui-how-view-test-reports-posting.md

 <properties
-	pageTitle="How to: View Test Reports Before Posting | Project “Madeira”" description="Learn how to get a test report before you post anything." services="project-madeira"
+	pageTitle="How to: View Test Reports Before Posting | Financials" description="Learn how to get a test report before you post anything." services="project-madeira"
         documentationCenter=""